jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 3 - Adding Page Level Content/2-decorative-and-descriptive-images.md

 When an image has no `ALT` attribute it means a text description (if required) can't be provided.
 A screen reader uses the value of the `ALT` attribute of the image element to provide a text description for the user.

 If an image has no `ALT` attribute, the screen reader will announce "image".
-The user is aware that an image is there, it maybe relevant, it may not be, but they are left uncertain
+The user is aware that an image is there, it may be relevant, it may not be, but they are left uncertain

 _Example:_ `<img src="someimg.png" alt="" />`